Chess Power Junior Master™ Title

 Use of the title

 The title gives you the ability to use the initials JM before your name (in the same way that FIDE titles GM, IM and FM are used) at all Chess Power events.
-The Junior Master title is a temporary title and is only valid during the period that a player meets the eligibility criteria.
+The Junior Master title is a permanent title.

 Titles that supersede the Junior Master™ title